 People these days have a tighter and tighter budget to work around when it comes to affording games.
 Budgeting is becoming a necessity but it doesn’t mean you have to sacrifice gaming.
 Why?
 Here are just a few reasons why you don’t have to give up your favourite hobby.

-Replay old favourites
+Replay old favourites.

 There are some games you never get tired of and when it comes to those you can generally count them as a ‘new’ release if you haven’t played it in quite some time.
 It saves money, and the nostalgia alone is a plus.

-Borrow games you haven’t played from friends
+Borrow games you haven’t played from friends.

 As long as they’re willing and you take good care of the discs, there’s no reason why your friend couldn’t lend you a game you’ve had your eye on or that they recommend.
 It saves you money as well as you can give your friends games THEY have their eye on too.

-Rent games instead of buying them
+Rent games instead of buying them.

 This is something I did for a long time as it saved money (so long as I didn’t rent it for weeks on end) and also let me experience games that I didn’t have the opportunity to buy.
-True enough, it doesn’t give you opportunities for DLC and the like, but the whole theme is much and such the same.
+True enough, it doesn’t give you opportunities for DLC and the like, but the whole theme is such and such the same.

-Buy pre-owned games
+Buy pre-owned games.

-Buy ‘new’ releases at a later date when they’re cheaper
+Buy ‘new’ releases at a later date when they’re cheaper.

 Waiting is not a bad thing.
 Provided you can avoid spoilers and don’t give in to peer pressure you’ll experience the same thing as everyone else, it might just be a couple of months later.
 Most of the time the price drops by about half, so for those on a budget it’s certainly helps.

-Split the cost of a game with a friend if you both want it
+Split the cost of a game with a friend if you both want it.

 You might end up disagreeing over who gets it when, but splitting the cost 50/50 is an extremely financially sensible decision.
 Considering a lot of gamer friends have similar tastes, this is also a very practical option.
 Once you sort out the sharing schedule, it’s usually plain sailing.